akleroy/phangs_imaging_scripts/README.md

 As long as those two things import successfully, you should be able to run the pipeline.
 I use CASA 5.4.0 for imaging and staging as of this writing but in general just try to use the latest CASA.
-I'm using 5.6.1 for process_cubes.
+I'm using 5.6.1 for `process_cubes`.

-Note that there are two other big pipeline modules. phangsPipelinePython.py has file accessing parts of the pipeline that don't depend on CASA, and so can be imported elsewhere. phangsCubePipeline.py contains routines for dealing with images and post processing.
+Note that there are two other big pipeline modules. `phangsPipelinePython.py` has file accessing parts of the pipeline that don't depend on CASA, and so can be imported elsewhere. `phangsCubePipeline.py` contains routines for dealing with images and post processing.

-REDUCTION
+### REDUCTION

 After untarring, I move things to the appropriate project directory under PHANGS/ and then I go to the scripts directory and run the